thijssnelleman/automated-reproducibility/reviews/Edge-Based Graph Component Pooling.md

 #### Hypothesis list
-This experiment is used for the following hypotheses: hypothesis_1, hypothesis_2 Your corrected list (empty if correct):
+This experiment is used for the following hypotheses: hypothesis_1 Your corrected list (empty if correct):

 #### Metrics list
-The measured metrics in this experiment are: Classification Accuracy, Number of Learnable Parameters Your corrected list (empty if correct):
+The measured metrics in this experiment are: Accuracy, Number of learnable parameters Your corrected list (empty if correct):

 #### Statistics
-The statistics for the metrics used are: Mean and standard deviation over 100 runs.
+The statistics for the metrics used are: Mean with standard deviations over 100 runs.
 Your corrected list (empty if correct):

 #### Strategy and Test